jacobjjasper/Rush-Hour-BCE/results/README.md

 # Results
 ## Calculating the state space and the bounds of the objective function
 #### State space
-To calculate the upper bound of our **state space**, we used the following formula:
+To calculate the upper bound of our state space, we used the following formula:

   _upper bound = (field size - 1)^cars_ * _(field size - 2)^trucks_